TadeoRiganti/personal-website/README.md

 #### B) Accesibilty

 1.
       a.
 Keyboard navigation; focus elements in a logic way; first by DOM order.
-If not possible (for UX reasons, such as ([Table of contents ubication](https://www.nngroup.com/articles/table-of-contents/)), [usage of 'tabindex'] (https://accessibility.huit.harvard.edu/technique-focus-order-and-tabindex)).
+If not possible (for UX reasons, such as [Table of contents ubication](https://www.nngroup.com/articles/table-of-contents/)), by using a technique with ['tabindex'](https://accessibility.huit.harvard.edu/technique-focus-order-and-tabindex) tag.

       b.
 Add a "Skip to content" at the very start of every webpage.